ekzhang/fastseg/README.md

 >
 > ![MobileNetV3 Comparison](https://i.imgur.com/E9IYp0c.png?1)

-This project tries to faithfully implement MobileNetV3 for real-time semantic segmentation, with the aims of being efficient, easy to use, and extendable.
+This project tries to faithfully implement MobileNetV3 for real-time semantic segmentation, with the aims of being efficient, easy to use, and extensible.

 ## Requirements